sanchukanirupama/Villvay/README.md

 # Villvay Assessment

 ## Overview

-Welcome to the Villvay Assessment project!
-This application is designed to allow users with different roles (Admin, User, Guest) to authenticate and access specific endpoints based on their roles.
-It is fully containerized using Docker, making it easy to clone and set up for local development.
+This project demonstrates a comprehensive approach to authentication and authorization with a focus on role-based access control, API accessibility based on roles, dynamic role assignments, and role-based redirection.
+It includes the following key features:

-### Features:
+### Features
-- **Role-based Access Control**: The application has 3 roles (Admin, User, Guest) with different levels of access.
+- **Role-Based Access Control**: Supports three roles—Admin, User, and Guest—each with defined access levels.
-- **Role-Specific Endpoints**: Each role has specific endpoints they can access.
+- **Role-Specific API Endpoints**: Dedicated API endpoints tailored to each role.
-- **Easy Setup**: The app is fully containerized with Docker, and you can get it up and running with a single command.
+- **Simple Deployment**: Fully containerized with Docker for a seamless setup using a single command.
-- **Role Update**: Admin users can update the roles of other users.

 ## Getting Started

-To get started with the project, follow these steps:
+Follow these steps to set up and run the project:

+### Using Docker (Recommended)
 1. **Clone the repository**:
     ```bash
     git clone <repo_url>
     cd <project_directory>
     ```

-2. **Build and start the application with Docker**:
+2. **Build and start the application**:
     ```bash
     docker-compose up --build
     ```

+3. Alternatively, use the Makefile command:
+    ```bash
+    make up
+    ```

+4. Access the application and interact with its features, such as registering users, logging in, and managing roles.

+---

+### Running Backend and Frontend Separately

+If you prefer to run the backend and frontend independently without Docker:

+1. **Backend Setup**:
+    - Navigate to the backend folder:
+      ```bash
+      cd <project_directory>/backend
+      ```
+    - Install dependencies:
+      ```bash
+      npm install
+      ```
+    - Start the backend server:
+      ```bash
+      npm run dev
+      ```

+2. **Frontend Setup**:
+    - Navigate to the frontend folder:
+      ```bash
+      cd <project_directory>/frontend
+      ```
+    - Install dependencies:
+      ```bash
+      npm install
+      ```
+    - Start the frontend server:
+      ```bash
+      npm run dev
+      ```

+Now, the backend and frontend servers will run independently, and you can access the application through your browser.

+---

-3. **Register as a user**:
+### Register as a User
 - You can register as an Admin, User, or Guest by filling out the registration form in the application.

-4. **Login**:
+### Login
 - Once registered, log in with the credentials for your selected role.

-5. **Test the API Endpoints**:
+### Test the API Endpoints
 After logging in, you can test the following API endpoints based on your logged-in role:

 - `GET /api/public`: Accessible to everyone, no authentication required.
 - `GET /api/user-data`: Accessible only to authenticated users with the **USER** or **ADMIN** role.
 - `GET /api/admin-data`: Accessible only to authenticated users with the **ADMIN** role.
 - `GET /api/guest-data`: Accessible only to authenticated users with the **GUEST** role.

-6. **Update User Roles**:
+### Update User Roles
 On the right side of the application interface, you will see a form that allows you to update the roles of users.
 Only **Admin** users can modify roles.

 ## Technologies Used